Trade and Service Marks

 Infringement: pursuant to the Revised Criminal Code (Organic Act No. 1/2015) whoever, for industrial or commercial purposes, without the consent of the holder of an intellectual property right registered in accordance with the provisions of trademark legislation, in the knowledge of the existence of that registration, manufactures, produces, imports, offers for sale, distributes, retails, wholesales or stores goods bearing signs identical or confusingly similar to the registered sign commits the criminal offense of infringement.
 That same offense is likewise committed by whoever reproduces or copies a registered sign for use in the performance of the aforementioned acts.
 Without prejudice to the provisions of the licensing contract, the licensee may bring proceedings for infringement of a trademark with the consent of the trademark proprietor.
 In the case of holders of exclusive licenses, they may only bring trademark infringement proceedings if the proprietor, after formal notice, does not bring infringement proceedings himself.
 In this regard, the corresponding article of the Trademark Act refers to the provisions in the Patent Act concerning actions in defence of patent rights brought by holders of an exclusive license.
 Any licensee is entitled to intervene in trademark infringement proceedings brought by the proprietor of the trademark, if it is for the purpose of obtaining compensation for damage suffered by the licensee.

-Penalties: imprisonment of from six months to two years and a fine of from twelve to twenty-four months.
-However, in cases of retail sales of falsely branded goods, where economic gains are small, and depending on the offender’s profile and circumstances, the courts may instead impose a penalty of a fine of from three to six months or thirty-one to sixty days of community service, provided that there are no aggravating circumstances (see “patents“).
-Where the profits from retail sales do not exceed 400 euros, the offense shall be punished as a misdemeanor with the following penalties: home detention of from four to twelve days or a fine of from one to two months.
-For more serious acts, such as manufacture, wholesale or import: one to four-year terms of imprisonment and a fine of from twelve to twenty-four months.
+Penalties: for acts, such as manufacture, wholesale or import: one to four-year terms of imprisonment and a fine of from twelve to twenty-four months.
 For retailing or using the sign for infringing acts, the penalty is six months to three years.
-For infringements of lesser importance, such as street or occasional vending, the penalty is six months to two years, although, depending on the offender’s profile and circumstances, the courts may instead impose a penalty of a fine of from one to six months or thirty-one to sixty days of community service, provided that there are no aggravating circumstances (see “patents”).
-For issues relating to the criminal liability of legal persons, civil liability, and interlocutory relief, as for “patents”.
+For infringements of lesser importance, such as street or occasional vending, the penalty is six months to two years, although, depending on the offender's profile and circumstances, the courts may instead impose a penalty of a fine of from one to six months or thirty-one to sixty days of community service, provided that there are no aggravating circumstances (see "patents").
+For aggravating circumstances, as for "patents".
+For issues relating to the criminal liability of legal persons, civil liability, and interlocutory relief, as for "patents".